Speakers and Conferences

 Diversity speaker Rosetta Lee addressed employees March 1.
 Lee serves Seattle Girls’ School in dual roles.
 As a faculty member, she teaches subjects such as science, math, technology, art, ethics, model building and more.
 As a professional outreach specialist, she designs and delivers training for all constituencies of the school community, as well as the local and national educational and nonprofit sectors.

 More than 30 speakers, including a number of CA alumni, spoke to Upper School students on Feb.
 24 as part of the Career Connections Program.
 Every other year, the US welcomes alumni, parent and community professionals to share insights with students on their career journeys.
+Uzma Rawn ('02), senior director of sponsorship sales at Major League Baseball, gave the keynote address.
 Click here to see the 24 different topics and the speakers who addressed them.

 As part of the Charger Trails program, the 7th grade worked with two speakers on Feb.
 21. The boys met with Dr. Matt Ezzell, assistant professor of sociology at James Madison University, and the girls worked with Dr. Sinikka Elliott, associate professor of sociology at NC State.
 Discussion topics ranged from self-talk and body image to how the media works for and against us in constructing image, identity and stereotypes.